patrickoser/social-app/README.md

     users profile.
 Users should be able to switch between tabs, gooing from profile specific posts and likes.

+    Add Nav bar to display in Contact page.

     CRUD Operations
         A share button that allows users to share posts elsewhere.